 - Sight Yurt: Use the star finder provided for stargazing under the night sky.
 Browse the bird guide and use the binoculars to identify various species.
 Pique your curiosity with the magnifying glass and make some little discoveries.
 You’ll also find a box of games for children, a dream catcher and elements of nature.

 - Smell Yurt: Use the various incenses to fill the yurt with fragrance or the diffuser to enjoy the benefits of essential oils from trees of the forest.
 Practice the Amerindian tradition of burning sage or sweetgrass to cleanse your space.

 - Touch Yurt: Get pampered and massaged by a loved one.
 Massage oil and a book on massage techniques are at your disposal.
 Wellness and deep relaxation are the goal.
 You’ll also find objects for you to touch and feel different sensations.

 - Taste Yurt: Books are provided on local producers, various types of mushrooms, recipes and food properties.
 Taste organic maple syrup from Piopolis and an Amerindian herbal tea.
 A bit of everything to get your mouth watering . . .

 - Hearing Yurt: Musical instruments are available to liven up your evenings.
 A talking stick, poetry book, storybook and bird guide will encourage you to keep your ears open during your stay.
 Take a moment of silence and listen to what nature has to offer you.

 The sleeping hammock

-Between June and October 2017, you could rent a sleeping hammock that can accommodate two persons.
+Between June and October 2018, you can rent a sleeping hammock that can accommodate two persons.